Red River (manga): Servants

 Yuri's first true friend after her arrival in Anatolia.
 Tito is a servant in the palace, but also the only son of Talos, the head of the Hatti clan, and the inheritor of the secret of iron-making.
 While helping Yuri escape from Queen Nakia, he is murdered by Nakia's servant, Zuwa.
-Ultimately, it is her desire to avenge Tito's death that causes Yuri to stay even when given the chance of returning home.
+Ultimately, it is her desire to avenge Tito's death that causes Yuri to stay even when given the chance of returning home; however, little did she know, Nakia actually arranged for Tito's death to sway Yuri into staying and attempting to avenge Tito so she can resume targeting Yuri.
 Yuri is framed for the death, and his sisters attempt to kill her in retaliation.
 Tito is finally avenged when Yuri defeats Zuwa and reveals him as the true killer.
 In gratitude, Talos granted Tito's inheritance to Yuri, and Tito's sisters take his place in the royal household.